technoidentity/devfractal/README.md

 ### `fn` library

-1. Support lazy evaluation of higher-order functions
+1. Support lazy evaluation of higher-order functions.

-2. Support most common functions including database-like operations
+2. Support most common functions including database-like operations.

-3. Support for internalization of dates through adobe date library
+3. Support for internalization of dates through adobe date library\*.

 ### `spec` library

-1. Common abstractions to use specifications using zod.
-This has small helpers which will allow you to write software similar to Eiffel.
+1. Common abstractions to use specifications using `zod`.
+Small helpers which will allow you to write robust software based on principles from Eiffel.

 2. Makes your pure functions safer by allowing you to satisfy the specification accurately.